tabularelf/doc-files/2.1.3/general.md

 |---|---|---|
 |`N/A`|||

-This will set the replace character (default: `%s`) to whatever you desire.
+This will get the replace character (default: `%s`) to whatever you desire.

 ### `lexicon_replace_chr_set(chr)`